 If you can’t do all this, don’t worry.
 That’s why you hire us.
 We do it for you, and make up for what you couldn’t do as best we can.
 That said, here’s what you should do immediately if you’ve been involved in a semi-trailer accident:

 - Call an attorney.
 I promise you I’m usually not this insistent.
 But this is the truth: the trucking company’s insurance may already have an attorney and a team of investigators and other experts already working to beat you.
+Get your questions answered in a free, no pressure strategy session with a Spartanburg, SC tractor trailer accident attorney.
+Call toll free at 888-230-1841 or fill out a Get Help Now form

 - Get pictures of the scene and vehicles immediately.
 Pictures of the scene can be vital in showing the immediate aftermath of the enormous impact, including locations of the vehicles that can help with crash reconstruction and establishment of legal fault.
 If necessary, go to the tow yard where your vehicle is stored.
 You can bet the trucking company and its insurance company will move their truck fast to get it away from any prying eyes who might want to prove a case using it.